Arthur B. Kinsolving: Episcopacy

 Kinsolving was elected Missionary Bishop of Arizona in 1945 and was consecrated on May 29, 1945, by Presiding Bishop Henry St. George Tucker.
 In 1959, after the Missionary District of Arizona was established as the Diocese of Arizona, he became its first diocesan bishop.
 He retired a few years later in 1962.
 He died on June 15, 1965, in Carmel, California.

 Family

 In addition to his father being a bishop, Kinsolving's uncle, George Herbert Kinsolving, his father's half brother, was the second Bishop of Texas.
 He married Edith Wharton and together had three sons.
 One of his sons, Arthur Barksdale Kinsolving III, died after an accident at the age of eighteen on January 22, 1948.
+His other son, Lester Kinsolving became a conservative political columnist, and talk radio host.